mbarnig/Marylux-648-TTS-Corpus/README.md

 The fully support of the luxembourgish language by the big TTS-projects with embedded eSpeak-NG- or Gruut-Phonemizer will only be assured when these projects update their code-base to the latest versions of the concerned dependencies.
 In the mean-time the luxembourgish phonemes must be provided in the external training- and validation files and some hacking is required to feed these files as input to the TTS-models for training.

-For this purpose I prepared different Marylux-648 dataset versions which are described in the next chapter.
+For this purpose I prepared different Marylux-648 dataset versions which are described in the next chapters.

 ### Text Format
 The reference for the text format of the Marylux transcription file is the public domain dataset [LJSpeech](https://keithito.com/LJ-Speech-Dataset/).
 All text samples are assembled in one file called `metadata.csv`.
 Each row contains three columns, separated by the pipe ` | ` symbol :